How to Train your Antivirus: RL-based Hardening through the Problem-Space: Introduction

-In this paper, we make the following contributions: \begin{itemize} \item We first obtain a wide range of Windows binaries from 2012 to 2020, from various malware families to verified goodware; then we execute them in CAPEv2 to generate dynamic analysis reports.
-To foster research on dynamic analysis, wee plan to release the report dataset. \item We justify theoretically how under certain conditions adversarial training through the problem-space is advantageous to gradient-based approaches like PGD~\cite{madry2017towards} and define the concise set of transformations that are available for behavioral representations. \item We design a novel RL-driven methodology to perform adversarial training on the model and observe that, within several iterations of attacks followed by retraining, the model moves from completely vulnerable ($\sim$100\% ASR) to fully robust ($\sim$0\% ASR) under the assumed adversarial capabilities. \item A key contribution is the ability of our approach to bypass an ML component of a deployed, commercial antivirus, as well as the significance of incorporating adversarial training through the problem-space.
-To enable reproducibility and follow-up work, we will open-source our codebase. \end{itemize}
+In this paper, we make the following contributions: \begin{itemize} \item We first obtain a wide range of Windows binaries spanning from 2012 to 2020, from various malware families to verified goodware; then we execute them in CAPEv2 to generate dynamic analysis reports.
+To foster research on dynamic analysis, we release our dataset in the following URL: https://paperswithcode.com/dataset/autorobust \item We justify theoretically how, under certain conditions, adversarial training through the problem-space is advantageous to gradient-based approaches like PGD~\cite{madry2017towards}, and define the concise set of transformations that are available for behavioral representations. \item We introduce AutoRobust, a novel RL-driven methodology for performing adversarial training and observe that, within several attack iterations followed by retraining, the model consistently moves from entirely vulnerable ($\sim$100\% ASR) to fully robust ($\sim$0\% ASR).
+Notably, AutoRobust does not assume anything about the underlying model or the adversarial capabilities apart from them being functionality-preserving.
+Thus, it is applicable to \textit{any} problem-space transformations that related works investigate. \item The key takeaways of our work are the ability of our approach to bypass an ML component of a commercial antivirus, as well as the importance of incorporating adversarial training through the problem-space.
+To enable reproducibility and follow-up work, we open-source our codebase: https://github.com/s2labres/AutoRobust \end{itemize}